jeanbza/git-java-websiteskeleton/README.md

 # git-spring-websiteskeleton

+NOTE: This is a work in progress.

+--

 A website skeleton written with JDK1.8, Spring 4.0 (without spring boot), multi-component Gradle, and JSPs.
 More to come!

 --